pnp/PnP-Transformation/JDP Remediation - CSOM/JDP.Remediation.Console/Readme.md

 **OR**
 - **WebParts_Usage.csv** `(from Discovery Tool) `
 	* This is a CSV that follows the format and content of the WebParts_Usage.csv file of the Discovery.
 A header row is expected to have following columns
-		* PageUrl, SiteCollection, WebUrl, MasterUrl, CustomMasterUrl
+		* PageUrl, WebUrl, StorageKey, WebPartType

 #### Output ####

-- **DeleteWebpartStatus.csv**
+- **DeleteWebparts\_SuccessFailure-yyyyMMdd_hhmmss.csv**
-	* This file contains status of webpart deletion with following values:
-	PageUrl, Status, StorageKey, WebpartType & WebUrl.
+	* In this report, details of the deleted webpart will be present.
+	* This output file would contain the below mentioned columns and the entries corresponding to deleted webpart.
-		* **PageUrl:** Contains path of the page from list which contains the page and page name in which page webpart type is present.
+		* **PageUrl:** Contains path of the page from list which contains the page and page name in which page webpart type is present
-		* **Status:** contains status (Success or Failed) of web part deletion.
 		* **StorageKey:** contains storage key of webpart on which deletion operation is performed
 		* **WebpartType:** contains type of webpart on which deletion operation is performed.
-		* **WebUrl:** contains web url of webpart on which site the webpart is present.
+		* **WebUrl:** Specifies the Web Url for the Site Collection where in webpart is present.
+		* **Status:** Specifies whether the status of deletion of webpart.
+It contains one of the following values
+			* **Success:** If value of this column is “Success” it implies that the deletion of the webpart was successful
+			* **Failure:** If value of this column is “Failure” it implies that the deletion of the webpart was not successful due to some error.
 - **DeleteWebparts-yyyyMMdd_hhmmss.log**
 	* This is the verbose log file of the scan.
 	* Success messages of interest: